quiver-team/torch-quiver/README.md

 ## Examples

-Quiver has examples that demonsrate how to enable Quiver in real-world PyG scripts:
+We provide many examples that demonsrate how to enable Quiver in real-world PyG scripts:

 - Enabling Quiver in PyG's single-GPU examples: [ogbn-product](examples/pyg/) and [reddit](examples/pyg/).
 - Enabling Quiver in PyG's multi-GPU examples: [ogbn-product](examples/multi_gpu/pyg/ogb_products/) and [reddit](examples/multi_gpu/pyg/reddit/).

 ## Documentation

-Quiver provides a large number of parameters to optimise the performance of its graph samplers (e.g., GPU-local or CPU-GPU hybrid) and feature collectors (e.g., feature partition or replication).
-Please check [API Document](docs/) for details.
+There are many parameters available to optimise the performance of Quiver's graph samplers (e.g., GPU-local or CPU-GPU hybrid) and feature collectors (e.g., feature replication/sharding strategies).
+Please check [documentation](docs/) for details.

 <!-- ## License